NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/program/intergovernmental-disaster-reform-task-force)

 **Description:**
- The Intergovernmental Disaster Reform Task Force convenes county leaders to identify and advance federal, state, and local reforms that improve disaster response and recovery.
-The task force advocates for more coordinated and effective intergovernmental policies, informed by county-level experiences with natural disasters, emergency management, and public safety.
+The Intergovernmental Disaster Reform Task Force convenes county leaders to identify and advance federal, state and local reforms that improve disaster response and recovery.
+The task force advocates for more coordinated and effective intergovernmental policies, informed by county-level experiences with natural disasters, emergency management and public safety.

 ---